-See how to make a stylish and festive DIY Christmas decoration that will look great hanging on your Christmas tree or around the home.
+See how to make stylish and festive DIY Christmas decorations that will look great hanging on your Christmas tree or around the home.
 We used old buttons in this craft which takes just minutes.

 2. Upcycle an old bauble with a marble effect